DAILY - UPDATED

 The Soul CUV, Kia’s HALO Car Is A Hot Seller

-It was just four short years ago that Kia introduced a boxy little 4-door hatchback that we all now know as Soul.
+It was just 5 short years ago since Kia introduced their little 5-door boxy car that we all know as the Soul.

-Back then, the Koreans described it as their HALO car, which is a title usually reserved for a flagship vehicles like the Corvette sports car.
+Back then, the Koreans described it as their HALO car, which is a title usually reserved for flagship vehicles like the Audi R8 or Corvette sports cars.

-While it seemed odd that Kia would put a halo over such a humble little car seemed odd, but their decision to market the funky roadster to the younger crowd was genius.
+It might seem odd that Kia would put a “halo” over such a humble little boxy car at first, but their decision to market the funky model to the younger crowd was genius.

-In order to appeal to younger drivers, Kia unleashed an advertising campaign that combined music and a trio of hip hop hamsters whose mode of transport was the Soul.
+In order to appeal to younger drivers, Kia unleashed an advertising campaign that combined popular music and a trio of hip hop hamsters whose mode of transport was the new Kia Soul.

 The ads were an overnight success, making that hal shine brighter than ever before.